ylixir/lithe/README.md

 1. You should be able to run the build from Linux, Windows Subsystem for Linux, or Mac OS X

+## Licensing
+See the LICENSE files for the full license.

+tl;dr:
+* Lumen code is can be modified and you aren't required to share your changes
+* The Lithe addon code can be modified, but you must share your changes
+* Do wtf you want with the code for managing build/ops machinery

+### License rationale
+I want to encourage people in the WoW addon community to be more explicit with their licenses so I'm trying to force their hand with an aggressive copyleft license.

+Mostly though I like my code to be free, so everything that isn't WoW specific gets the WTFPL ('cause it's funny).

+The original authors of Lumen used the BSD2, so we respect that and don't fold it into the AGPL.

 ## Why didn't you fork an existing tool?
 Sadly I haven't found a tool like this with an open license.
 Hack claims public domain, but that claim is not from the original author.